StEdwardsTeam/Mapworks-Luminis-SSO/README.md

 You may need to import the MAP-Works SSL certificates into the Java keystore.

 You may need to patch Luminis' Java to have unlimited encryption.

+##License

+This software is released under the open source MIT license.
+Please refer to the file [LICENSE](LICENSE) for more information.